2003 Toronto municipal election

-The 2003 Toronto municipal election was held on 10 November 2003, in Toronto, Ontario, Canada, to elect the Mayor of Toronto, 44 city councillors, and school board trustees.
+Municipal elections were held on 10 November 2003, in Toronto, Ontario, Canada, to elect the Mayor of Toronto, 44 city councillors, and school board trustees.

 David Miller was elected mayor (Results of 2003 Toronto election).

 Most municipalities in the Province of Ontario held elections on this date.
 See also 2003 Ontario municipal elections.

 Mayoral election

 Incumbent Toronto mayor Mel Lastman chose not to run for re-election.
 A large number of candidates ran for the position of mayor, but five main candidates emerged.